Rambriksh Benipuri

 Ramavriksha Benipuri (23 December 1899 – 9 September 1968) was an independence activist, socialist leader, editor and Hindi writer.
 He was born in a small village named Benipur in Muzaffarpur district in a Bhumihar family in the Indian state of Bihar.
 He spent nine years in prison for fighting for India's independence.

+Work

 He was the founder of Bihar Socialist Party in 1931 and the socialist wing Congress Socialist Party of the Indian National Congress, in 1934.
 He served as the president of Patna District Congress Committee of Indian National Congress from 1935 to 1937 during the 1937 Indian provincial elections.
 He was elected as the Member of the Legislative Assembly (India) from Katra North in 1957.
 In 1958, he was elected as the Syndicate Member of Bihar University (Now Babasaheb Bhimrao Ambedkar Bihar University), Muzaffarpur.

 Ramvriksha Benipuri hailed from Muzaffarpur in Bihar and took active part in the Indian freedom movement.
 He was also a journalist of Hindi Literature and started several newspapers like Yuvak in 1929 and regularly contributed in various others to spread the idea of nationalism and freedom from British rule.